Water Quality Monitoring

 • 17.8 million lbs of litter removed by litter crews from our roadways;

-• Three times more household hazardous waste collected from our residents for proper disposal.
+• 80% increase from Cycle 4 Year 1 to Year 2 in household hazardous waste collected from our residents for proper disposal;

 The previous NPDES Annual Reports have completed their review and are available below.